 Some ways I can help

-Nutritional Therapy uses a personalised and functional approach to look at all the systems of the body and to understand the drivers of symptoms.
+Nutritional Therapy uses a personalised whole-body approach, looking at all the systems of the body to understand the root cause of persistent or chronic symptoms.

 Gut health